Internet-Draft alternate-uuid-encoding December 2025

 [RFC9562], Section 4 details that at its core, any given UUID is a 128 bit value which can be represented as Base02 (binary), Base10 (decimal/integer), base16 (hex) and even a custom "hex-and-dash" string format; which is Base16 (hex) with a few extra dash characters added to create a unique UUID string format that is instantly recognizable.
 Further, the section goes on to discuss other string formats that often use the Hex and Dash format or Integer format.

-While these are the "well known" UUID formats.
-The truth is that since UUID is a single 128 bit data value.
-It can be easily transposed and represented by many common BaseXX alphabets.
+While these are the "well-known" UUID formats, a UUID is fundamentally a 128-bit value and can be represented using many BaseXX alphabets.

-The sheer number combinations of BaseXX Alphabets coupled with the various considerations found in Section 4 make it impossible to cover every single BaseXX Alphabet combination in a single document.
-Instead this document will focus on the BaseXX Alphabets that feature US-ASCII ([RFC20]) which see the most usage in real world implementations or prototyped well during the early phases of creating this document.
+The large number of possible BaseXX alphabets, together with the considerations described in Section 4, makes it impractical to cover every alphabet variant in a single document.
+Therefore, this document focuses on BaseXX alphabets that use US-ASCII ([RFC20]) and that are most commonly used in real-world implementations or were prototyped during the draft's preparation.

-UUID standard library implementors SHOULD consider adding support for at least one alternate encoding defined in this document and MAY provide support for more; including those not listed in this document.
-If creating or implementing a BaseXX Alphabet for UUID that is not covered already in the following sections refer to the various considerations found in UUID Encoding Best Practices.
+UUID library implementers SHOULD consider adding support for at least one alternate encoding described here and MAY support additional encodings, including ones not listed.
+If you implement a BaseXX alphabet not covered in the sections below, consult the considerations in UUID Encoding Best Practices.

-For an at-a-glance comparison of the alphabets, refer to Table 1.
+For a quick comparison of alphabets, see Table 1.

 Table 1: Alt UUID Encoding Alphabet Comparison